-Hybrid Shifting Acquires Pikkol, India's first- AI based technology enabled B2C moving brand
+Hybrid Shifting Acquires Pikkol, India's First- Ai Based Technology Enabled B2c Moving Brand

 Hybrid Shifting, powered by Transworld International's strategic investment and FIDI FAIM accreditation, along with the acquisition of Pikkol's tech-enabled innovations, becomes the one and only company in India to have a tech enabled solution for B2B and B2C business at different price points with a strong commitment towards quality, transparency, trust and sustainability.

-Deepu Chandran, Founder and CEO of Pikkol and RedNile Innovations Pvt Ltd. said, “Hybrid Shifting, backed by the exceptional leadership of Rahul Pillai and Transworld International’s infrastructure brings tremendous growth, scale, and an international platform.
+Deepu Chandran, Founder and CEO of Pikkol and RedNile Innovations Pvt Ltd. said,“Hybrid Shifting, backed by the exceptional leadership of Rahul Pillai and Transworld International's infrastructure brings tremendgrowth, scale, and an international platform.
 With this collaboration, our customers can now choose between a white glove service and a no frill service without compromising on the quality and commitment.
-This divestment and partnership is in line with our strategic vision to let us concentrate on logistics services for our clients as Pikkol continues to deliver exceptional customer service in relocation“
+This divestment and partnership is in line with our strategic vision to letconcentrate on logistics services for our clients as Pikkol continues to deliver exceptional customer service in relocation“

 Legal Disclaimer: